Why should you hold back from hitting the ‘Unsubscribe’ button

 - Stop unwanted emails from even reaching your inbox: Gated is a unique new solution that actually diverts unwanted email from ever reaching your inbox in the first place.
 When a Gated user receives an email from an unknown sender (or spam), that message is held in a separate folder and a sender must make a donation to the user’s charity of choice to deliver their message.
 This means that the only messages you’ll see are from people you know, or those who value your time enough to pay.
 On average, Gated reduces email inbox volume by nearly half.

-Just like canceling a credit card, unsubscribing from emails certainly feels like a smart way to refresh, clean house, and simplify; but, similarly, both strategies can have negative repercussions for the user.
-We hope these suggestions help you on your journey to a cleaner, safer, more productive inbox!
+Just like canceling a credit card, unsubscribing from emails certainly feels like a smart way to refresh, clean house, and simplify.
+But, similarly, both strategies can have negative repercussions for the user. ated can be an alternative to consider a safe way to unsubscribe from emails.
+We hope these suggestions help you on your journey to a cleaner, safer, and more productive inbox!